LLNL/shroud/docs/declarations.rst

 No Arguments
 ------------

-A function with no arguments and which does not return a value, can be "wrapped" by creating a Fortran interface which allows the function to be called directly.
+A C function with no arguments and which does not return a value, can be "wrapped" by creating a Fortran interface which allows the function to be called directly.
+A C++ function will require an ``extern C`` function to create an C wrapper to deal with the C++ name mangling.

 An example is detailed at :ref:`NoReturnNoArguments <example_NoReturnNoArguments>`.